StackVista/stackstate-docs/configure/health/health-synchronization.md

 ### Expire Interval

 The expire interval can be used to configure sub streams in the health synchronization to delete data that is not sent by the external system anymore.
 This is helpful in case the source for a sub stream could potentially be decommissioned and StackState would not hear from it again.
-Without an expire interval, the previosuly synchronized data would be left permanently hanging.
+Without an expire interval, the previously synchronized data would be left permanently hanging.

 ### Check State